-Table Name Base Information Population Approach Source Methodology Accumutions Reference Item Actual / Estimate Source - Methodology Assumptions Table 2.2.1: Customer contributions received No BoP Reference cells in the template N/A Actual SAP No customer contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in VicHub's TB.
-Table 2.2.2: Government contributions received No BoP Reference cells in the template N/A Actual SAP No government contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in VicHub's TB.
+Table Name Base Information Population Approach Course Mathedalows Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.2.1: Customer contributions received No BoP Reference cells in the template N/A Actual SAP No customer contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in VicHub's TB.
+N/A Table 2.2.2: Government contributions received No BoP Reference cells in the template N/A Actual SAP No government contributions revenue was received during the reporting period as such amounts would have been recorded against an appropriate cost element in VicHub's TB.
+N/A